tomjoht/learnapidoc/_docs/managing_developer_portal/docsapis_managing_small_doc_requests.md

 ## Indicating progress on the ticket

-As tech writers work on the ticket and make progress, they communicate the status, questions, or other information in the ticket ticket thread.
+As tech writers work on the ticket and make progress, they communicate the status, questions, or other information in the ticket thread.
 This allows others who might not be part of email threads to see the ticket's history and work.

 In contrast, if you manage communication through email threads, you're bound to lose track of key information, and those not included on the thread might not have all the context if added later.
 Email threads expand and contract based on the Cc list someone decides to use &mdash; sometimes adding people, or removing them, etc.

 Suppose a thread goes a dozen rounds and multiple Cc lists.
 By the time the thread settles down, it's much harder to trace back through an email thread's history than a ticket's history.
-In contrast, a ticket history shows details about dates for each response, profile information that let's readers quickly click names to see who's who, and status information about the ticket.
+In contrast, a ticket history shows details about dates for each response, profile information that lets readers quickly click names to see who's who, and status information about the ticket.

 ## Starting work